awsdocs/aws-systems-manager-user-guide/doc_source/data-protection.md

 Systems Manager provides the following support for encryption of your data in transit\.

 **Connections to Systems Manager API endpoints**
 Systems Manager API endpoints only support secure connections over HTTPS\.
 When you manage Systems Manager resources with the AWS Management Console, AWS SDK, or the Systems Manager API, all communication is encrypted with Transport Layer Security \(TLS\)\.
-For a full list of API endpoints, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.
+For a full list of API endpoints, see [AWS service endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.

 **Managed instances**
 AWS provides secure and private connectivity between Amazon Elastic Compute Cloud \(Amazon EC2\) instances\.
 In addition, we automatically encrypt in\-transit traffic between supported instances in the same virtual private cloud \(VPC\) or in peered VPCs, using AEAD algorithms with 256\-bit encryption\.
 This encryption feature uses the offload capabilities of the underlying hardware, and there is no impact on network performance\.
 The supported instances are: C5n, G4, I3en, M5dn, M5n, P3dn, R5dn, and R5n\.